MobileSheets

 · Genre: The genre of music for the song.
 Defaults to “Instrumental”, unless the default is changed in the options.
 Custom genres can also be created if desired.

-While it’s good practice to enter at least Title, Artist, and Album/Book, you can get more out of the library filtering if you provide more information.
+While it’s good practice to enter at least Title, Artist, and Album/Book, you can get more out of the library filtering if you provide more details.

 Song Selection and Filtering

-On the main library screen, you will see several dropdown boxes at the top, a search textbox, a series of buttons in the top right, and several buttons at the bottom of the screen.
+On the main library screen, you will see several dropdown boxes at the top, two search textboxes, a series of buttons at the top right, and several buttons at the bottom of the screen.
 It’s important to first explain the different views which are activated by clicking the buttons at the bottom of the screen.
 There are six different options for changing what is being actively displayed: Recent, Songs, Artists, Albums, Genres, and Setlists.

 · Songs: Displays all of the songs sorted alphabetically.
 Each song entry also shows the artist and album underneath the title.